HackTricks-wiki/hacktricks/physical-attacks/escaping-from-gui-applications/show-file-extensions.md

 </details>

-# Show file extensions

-### How to Show File Extensions in Windows XP
+## How to Show File Extensions in Windows XP

 1. Open Windows Explorer.
 You can do this by clicking "My Computer" from the Start Menu.
 Note that this is NOT the same thing as Internet Explorer.
 2. Click the "Tools" menu on the menu bar in Explorer (the menu bar is at the top of the Explorer window, underneath the window title).
 Click the "Folder Options" item in the popup menu that appears.